mariya-podosinova/notifications-for-slack/README.md

 ### Recent Developments

-This week, our project focused on the operational aspect, primarily securing access to Power Automate, a critical component of our integration plan.
-Key activities and achievements include:
+This week, our focus was on the operational aspect of our project.

-- **Communication with Support**: We initiated communication with the support team to resolve access-related issues by opening tickets with Accenture Support, ensuring necessary permissions for our project.
+- **Communication with Support**: We initiated discussions with the support team to gain the necessary permissions for platform access.
+However, we have encountered access limitations beyond our current authority.
+To learn more about our communication with support, please refer to the [PowerIntake.md](URL_TO_POWER_INTAKE_DOC) document.

-- **Resolution of Initial Issues**: Collaborative efforts with the support team successfully resolved initial challenges, ensuring seamless access to Power Automate.

-- **Logging a New Request**: We streamlined integration efforts by logging a new request with Power Intake, ensuring access to required tools and resources.
+- **Exploring a Bot-Based Solution**: In parallel with addressing access issues, we have been actively investigating the feasibility of implementing a bot-based solution for Slack integration.

 ## Table of Contents